18 East 34th Street

 The Episcopal Diocese of Georgia

-For the past 17 years, the Episcopal Dioceses of Georgia and the Dominican Republic have bonded in a companion relationship sharing the love of God.
+For the past 18 years, the Episcopal Dioceses of Georgia and the Dominican Republic have joined in a companion relationship sharing the love of God.
 This relationship between our two dioceses is a vibrant part of our diocesan ministries, both home and abroad.

 Each of the four mission teams was featured in From the Field twice, once during the week the team was in the Dominican Republic and then again after the team returned to Georgia.
 These articles included photographs of each team and summaries of the work that was accomplished.